-Towson University’s secondary education programs offers a strong academic foundation combined with transformative field experiences.
+Towson University’s middle school education major offers a strong academic foundation combined with transformative field experiences.

 The program is known for its engaged faculty, strong internship experiences and integrated, well-rounded program of study.
-Our most recent cohort had a 100% placement rate.
+Our most recent graduating cohort had a 100 percent job placement rate.

 With the increasing secondary and middle school-age population and the impending retirement of many veteran teachers, the need for secondary and middle school teachers is greater than ever.
 Find out more about the advantages of studying secondary education at Towson University.